Germany is the largest wind energy market in Europe with a record year of newly installed capacity in 2017.

-Through the Kopernikus project, the German government plans to invest 400 million euros between 2016 and 2025 in research into the energy transition, from initial research all the way through to real-life applications.
+Through the Kopernikus project, the German government plans to invest EUR 400 million between 2016 and 2025 in research into the energy transition, from initial research all the way through to real-life applications.

 Project areas include the energy grid, energy storage, energy efficiency in industry and a navigation system to judge the impact of political and economic measures on the energy system.